Euphorbia Growth and Care Guide

 Characteristics of Euphorbia (Spurge)

-Euphorbia is a remarkably diverse genus known for its distinctive foliage, unusual flowers, and ability to thrive in a wide range of environments.
+Euphorbia is known for its distinctive foliage, unusual flowers, and ability to thrive in a wide range of environments.
 Its striking bracts, structural forms, and resilience make it a versatile plant for gardens, containers, and indoor spaces.
 Whether you're drawn to its colorful accents or its unique textures, Euphorbia adds interest to any landscape design.

 In the last two decades, the airy white Euphorbia hypericifolia has become the most popular filler plant in annual containers.
 Diamond Frost Euphorbia, introduced in 2007 by Proven Winners, spawned a turning point in annual design aesthetics.
 Currently, there are between 10 and 20 different varieties of Euphorbia hypericifolia/graminea, with airy white bracts on upright stems, and the industry continues to refine these plants with blush and pink colors, as well as double flowering, compact, and more prostrate varieties.